oht1221/NodeJsPractice/README.md

 # NodeJsPractice
 learning nodejs

-You have to install node modules first with the command "npm i" on each project folder.
+You have to install node modules for each project in arrcordance with the package.json file first using the command "npm i".